moiseh/wp-magic-crud/README.md

 ### 1. Why another admin CRUD builder?

-I don't found any ready to use solution that fit exactly my needs.
+I didn't found any ready to use solution that fit exactly my needs.
 With this i can use or embeed a lightweight API to generate CRUDs in my another plugins or create some SAAS application.
 I also like to do it for the fun and deal with CRUDs.

 ### 2. Why using so many arrays and not more PHP objects instead?